Manufactured in USA

 Lee et al. (2009).
 Gimpl & Fahrenholz (2001).

-Oxytocin was first isolated from the posterior pituitary gland by Henry Dale in 1906, who observed its uterotonic properties.
+Oxytocin was first isolated from the posterior pituitary gland by Henry Dale in 1906, who observed its smooth muscle signaling properties.
 The complete amino acid sequence was determined by Vincent du Vigneaud in 1953, and he successfully synthesized the peptide shortly thereafter, earning the Nobel Prize in Chemistry in 1955.
 This represented the first synthesis of a polypeptide hormone and established oxytocin as a foundational molecule in peptide biochemistry and neuroendocrinology.

 Du Vigneaud et al. (1953).